ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Is the native Android world is in trouble?</blockquote>

-<h3>4. runTest vs runBlocking — Simplified - <a href="https://medium.com/@waqasyounis334/runtest-vs-runblocking-simplified-fa0108c4641d" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Automating Versioning and APK Naming in Gradle for Android Projects - <a href="https://medium.com/@binod.basnet777/automating-versioning-and-apk-naming-in-gradle-for-android-projects-c58e98298ef0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Waqas Younis`**
+✍️ **posted by `Binod Basnet`**

-<blockquote>As the name runBlocking suggests, it runs suspending code in blocking manner, means if there is a delay inside runBlocking block, it will…</blockquote>
+<blockquote>When developing Android applications, managing version codes and naming APK files efficiently can simplify your release process and ensure…</blockquote>

 <h3>5.
 Why I Misjudged the Samsung Galaxy Fold6 - <a href="https://medium.com/deep-sweet-valuable/why-i-misjudged-the-samsung-galaxy-fold6-366c3665d27f" target="_blank" rel="noopener noreferrer">link</a></h3>